Codeception/Codeception/docs/09-Data.md

 ?>
 ```

-Fixture usage in a sample accetpance or functional test.
+Fixture usage in a sample acceptance or functional test.

 ```php
 <?php